asimpletune/craigslist-roommate-ad/ad.md

 #### Cinema

 We have an amazing movie theater.
+You wouldn't believe it...

 #### Ping-pong